 "For us, it is very important to reduce the lead time between design approval and start of production.
-By using Siemens' PLM software we see new possibilities to support this objective, for example, in collaboration between the design team and our global production locations; in simulation to allow specialists to plan and support global production; and to achieve more re-use of parts and processes."
+By using Siemens Digital Industries Software solutions, we see new possibilities to support this objective, for example, in collaboration between the design team and our global production locations; in simulation to allow specialists to plan and support global production; and to achieve more re-use of parts and processes."